hackkosice/new-web/README.md

 1. [Install Hugo extended](https://gohugo.io/getting-started/installing/)
 2.  `git clone git@github.com:hackkosice/new-web`
-3.  `hugo server -DF` (`-DF` is to include drafts and posts dated in the future) or `hugo -DF` to just build the website (to the `public` directory)
+3.  `hugo server -DF` to start a local server (`-DF` is to include drafts and posts dated in the future) or just `hugo -DF` to build the website (to the `public` directory)

-If you are developing locally, running `hugo server` command will reload these changes automatically and immediately.
+If you are developing locally, running `hugo server` will rebuild on any file changes, reflecting updates automatically and immediately.

 ### Contributing